tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 ***My Childhood:***

 I experienced a fair amount of bullying as a kid, probably became a target on account of my quiet nature and my social isolation.
 A lone gazelle straying too far from the safety of the herd.
-They didn’t bother me much, though.
+They didn’t scare me much, though.
 I just couldn’t see them as predators: more like flies buzzing around my head.
 Noisy and a smidge irritating, but ultimately harmless.

 That was the problem - they *wanted* to feel like predators, and I wasn't providing the sensation.
 Inciting fear and misery made them feel in control.
 So, when they couldn’t get a rise out of me with their routine arsenal of schoolyard mockery, things escalated.